|Meant For||Input/Software File Sizes||Output File Sizes||Available for Jobs Running ...||File Security||Special Considerations|

 - is granted upon request to firstname.lastname@example.org.
 As for all CHTC file space, users should minimize the amount of data in their own directory within /mnt/gluster, and data should be removed from /mnt/gluster AS SOON AS IT IS NO LONGER NEEDED FOR ACTIVELY-RUNNING JOBS.
 You can always copy data back into Gluster at a later date.

 - Not all files ...
-Gluster should ONLY be used for files and software that cannot leverage another data accessibility mode.
-Files placed in /mnt/gluster should NOT be listed in the submit file (for example, as the "executable", "output", "error", or "log" files, or for files listed in "transfer_input_files").
+Gluster should ONLY be used for data and software files that are larger than the values in the table, above.
+Files placed in /mnt/gluster should NEVER be listed in the submit file (for example, as the "executable", "output", "error", or "log" files, or for files listed in "transfer_input_files").
+Only files in the user's home directory should ever be listed in these lines of the submit file.

 - Capacity Each user is allowed a certain amount of space in Gluster, though we can increase this space for special requests to email@example.com